The Snows of Mount Washington

 The following is part five in a series on the National Science Foundation's Science, Engineering and Education for Sustainability (SEES) investment.
-Visit parts one, two, three, four, six, seven, eight, nine, ten, eleven, twelve and thirteen in this series.
+Visit parts one, two, three, four, six, seven, eight, nine, ten, eleven, twelve, thirteen and fourteen in this series.

 Kilimanjaro is a snow-covered mountain 19,710 feet high, and is said to be the highest mountain in Africa.
 Close to the western summit there is the dried and frozen carcass of a leopard.
 No one has explained what the leopard was seeking at that altitude.

 It's March, but a big snow has fallen in the U.S. Northeast for perhaps the first time this winter.

 What's going on in traditional New England "snow towns" like Boston, Burlington and Brattleboro--and atop New Hampshire's famed Mount Washington, which is often snow-covered through July?

 Is this seemingly snowless winter a blip on the radar screen, or a harbinger of things to come?